qubic-li/pool-connect/README.md

-    "RandomSeed": "", // HEX encoded random seed "PublicKey": "", // HEX encoded publicKey (target to mine to) "Difficulty": 316, // the actual active difficulty for the pool "Method": "StratumJob", // defines that this is a job "MessageType": 501 // id of the message type = StratumJob }
+    "RandomSeed": "", // HEX encoded random seed "PublicKey": "", // HEX encoded publicKey (target to mine to) "Difficulty": 316, // the actual active difficulty for the pool "DifficultyAddition": 74300, // the actual active difficulty for the pool "Method": "StratumJob", // defines that this is a job "MessageType": 501 // id of the message type = StratumJob }